Contributed by James Kademan

 If you do not keep your promise of accomplishing your tasks, not only are you letting yourself down, you are letting down your other bosses.

-Your job, under these bosses, is to keep them going by simply doing what you said you would do.
+Your job under these bosses is to keep them going by simply doing what you said you would do.
+And, when you need to hold someone else accountable, use the more productive language of accountability rather than blame.

 All of this can be done via a phone call, text, email or even (shudder) in person.